milaomrani/anomaly_Detection/readme.md

 ### Conclusion ###
 This project demonstrates the effectiveness of using AutoEncoders for anomaly detection in images.
 The model successfully identifies the anomalies and provides insights into the underlying patterns.

-Usage
-Instructions on how to run the code, dependencies, etc.

-License
-Include licensing information if applicable.